 Snowflake Create Database Command

-Let’s understand the semantics of creating databases in Snowflake.
-The create database command creates a new database in the system as well as can be used:
+Let’s understand the semantics of Snowflake.
+The Snowflake create database command creates a new database in the system as well as can be used:

 1. To clone the existing database.